ajschumacher/gadsdc/01-workflow/README.md

 You'll need to know some [markdown](https://daringfireball.net/projects/markdown/syntax), and [github-flavored markdown](https://help.github.com/articles/github-flavored-markdown) is often handy too.
 This [live markdown editor](http://jrmoran.com/playground/markdown-live-editor/) can be useful.

 Play with git logs to do a simple analysis of open source projects.

+### Questions

+ * How do you usually organize your work, and collaboration?
+Do you use any systems, conventions, or organizational tools?
+What is useful to you?
+How does version control relate?
+ * What ideas or thoughts do you have about your class project?
+Have you started thinking about it yet?
+ * What other thoughts, comments, concerns, and questions do you have?
+What's on your mind?

 ### After